jasonkneen/fleur/README.md

 [![Fleur Logo](public/hero-asset.png)](https://fleurmcp.com)

 Fleur is a desktop application that serves as an app marketplace for MCPs.
-It allows you to discover, install, and manage apps that extend the functionality of Claude Desktop.
+It allows you to discover, install, and manage apps that extend the functionality of Claude Desktop and Cursor.

 All without having to use a command line.
 Fleur is made for non-technical users in mind, but is open-source and extensible so developers can make it their own.